alfar0x/alfar-linea/README.md

 ## How it works

-Main mode creates `job` for each account consisting of `steps`, which represent a list of `transactions`:
+Main mode creates `task` for each account consisting of `steps`, which represent a list of `transactions`:
 1. One step is consists of transactions sent by real users within 1-2 minutes.
 E.g., [approve -> swap].
 Here, 1 step is 2 transactions.
 Steps can currently consist of 1-3 transactions.
-2. One job consists of steps that can be executed by real users within hours/days.
+2. One task consists of steps that can be executed by real users within hours/days.
 E.g., [swap ETH to USDC] --> [approve USDC -> add USDC to liquidity pool] --> [remove liquidity] --> [approve USDC -> swap to ETH].
-Here, 1 job = 4 steps = 6 transactions.
-Each job concludes by returning all tokens/liquidity to ETH.
+Here, 1 task = 4 steps = 6 transactions.
+Each task concludes by returning all tokens/liquidity to ETH.

 Check for updates here: [alfar](https://t.me/+FozX3VZA0RIyNWY6)